LouisShark/chatgpt_system_prompt/.scripts/README.md

 - Rebuild TOC: Use `--toc` to rebuild the table of contents (TOC.md) file.
 - Find GPT File: Use `--find-gpt [GPTID or Full ChatGPT URL or a response file with IDs/URLs]` to find a GPT by its ID or URL.
 - Rename GPT: Use `--rename` to rename all the GPTs to include their GPTID as prefix.
+- Create a starter template GPT file: Use `--template [Full ChatGPT URL]` to create a starter template GPT file.
 - Help: Use `--help` to display the help message and usage instructions.

 ## Example